HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 ## 7. Effect of An outlier

 **Mean** is affected by outliers.
 More specifically, the mean will want to move towards the outlier. **Median** more accurately describes data with an outlier. **Mode** is a good measure to use when you have categorical data.
+The following example shows the effect by an outlier (credit from [here](https://www.cusd80.com/cms/lib6/AZ01001175/Centricity/Domain/3244/Effects%20of%20an%20Outlier.pdf))

 ![](images/outlier_effect.png)

+An outlier can affect the mean of a data set by skewing the results so that the mean is no longer representative of the data set.
+We see after removing the outlier, the mean is close to the mean.
+[How does an outlier affect the mean of a data set?](https://socratic.org/questions/how-does-an-outlier-affect-the-mean-of-a-data-set)

 ## Reference